'A rising tide lifts all ships'

 Parent, Carer and Community support

 The support of a student’s family and the wider community play a significant role in student attainment.
-Research suggests that even parental acknowledgement of a student’s high ability can have a profound impact on their achievement and also their self-esteem.
+Research suggests that effective parental acknowledgement of a child’s high ability can have a profound impact on their achievement and also their self-esteem.
 Although it should be stressed that praising a student’s ability needs to be framed in the context of their “ability” being the outcome of all the hard work and critical thinking that the student has put in.
 This helps the student see the connection between effort and achievement and so encourages continued effort and supports future improvement (5).
-While we appreciate it can be difficult for parents/carers to support students academically, in all areas, we would encourage you to talk through what Ais being studied at school so students have the opportunity to retrieve what they have learnt and practice subject specific language.
+While we appreciate it can be difficult for parents/carers to support students academically, in all areas, we would encourage you to talk through what is being studied at school so students have the opportunity to retrieve what they have learnt and practise subject specific language.
 If you need some ideas about how to support your child in specific subjects, please contact their tutor or subject teacher for some ideas.

-Ultimately, students need to know that parents/carers are proud of who they are and not just what they achieve.
-Their ability should not become the centre of the relationship between parent and child.
+Ultimately, students need to know that parents/carers are proud of who they are and not just how hard they work.
+Their success at school should not become the centre of the relationship between parent and child.
 Students need to be allowed to ‘fail’ and make mistakes – they are a necessary part of growing up and learning to embrace a growth mindset.
 Indeed, parents should facilitate reflection on ‘failures’ to encourage a resilient approach to learning.

 1 Potential for success.
 Fulfilling the promise of highly able students in secondary